 Ease of Use in Fine Search and Speed

 During the fine search, the Neo turns off its directional arrows at 3 meters and displays all four arrows pointing out in four opposite directions to remind the searcher to start bracketing shortly.
-The Neo's above average processor speed was as fast or faster than several models that retail for $400 and above, and we felt like we could move the Neo as fast as almost any of the products during the bracketing stage of the search.
+The Neo's above-average processor speed was as fast or faster than several models that retail for $400 and above, and we felt like we could move the Neo as fast as almost any of the products during the bracketing stage of the search.

 Ease of Use in Multiple Burials

-The Neo has an easy to use flagging feature to assist a searcher in multiple burial situations.
+The Neo has an easy-to-use flagging feature to assist a searcher in multiple burial situations.
 The Neo can display up to three buried icons to represent the number of signals it is picking up.
 Once you flag one of the victims, a flag appears next to them on the screen to help the rescuer keep track.
 If the user attempts to mark a victim that is too far away, the Neo will display a "No" on the screen indicating that that beacon will not be marked.

-Something relatively unique about the Neo is that once you are within 3 or 5 meters (this distance can be set ahead of time) of the buried unit an icon on the screen starts to flash letting you know that you could flag that victim.
-This is an interesting feature because most of the time you will still need to bracket the victim and probe them before moving on to the next person so others can start digging the first victim up.
-The only situation where this could be super useful is with a lot of rescuers and a lot of beacon searchers where you realized you and another rescuer were both locked onto the same victim.
+Something relatively unique about the Neo is that once you are within three or five meters (this distance can be set ahead of time) of the buried unit, an icon on the screen starts to flash, letting you know that you could flag that victim.
+This is an interesting feature because most of the time, you will still need to bracket the victim and probe them before moving on to the next person so others can start digging the first victim up.
+The only situation where this could be super useful is with many rescuers and a lot of beacon searchers where you realized you and another rescuer were both locked onto the same victim.

 The Neo features a backlit screen for dark or nighttime rescues.
-The Neo, like many higher end beacons, offers up-dateable software as well as a group check function.
+The Neo, like many higher-end beacons, offers up-dateable software as well as a group check function.
 The Neo is loud.
 We liked this and thought that it helped us even more during a search, but while practicing, for some people, it might be a little much.
 Might be a good option for you if your hearing is on the way out.Controls and Interface

-When the beacon is on the controls are intuitive and easy to understand.
-To switch from Send to Search modes, simply slide the bar on the right-hand side of the unit upwards similarly to the Pieps DSP Pro and Sport.
+When the beacon is on, the controls are intuitive and easy to understand.
+To switch from Send to Search modes, simply slide the bar on the right-hand side of the unit upwards, similarly to the Pieps DSP Pro and Sport.
 The flagging function is activated by pressing the button with the visible red flag in a red circle.
 As a whole, we thought the Neo was one of the more natural models to use with as many features as it has.Revert To Send

 The Neo has a Revert to Send mode built into it that can be turned on or off.
-It can also be set to revert back to send after two, four or eight minutes.
+It can also be set to revert back to send after two, four, or eight minutes.
 Before it switches back to send mode, it gives a loud beep, and the rescuer simply presses the flagging button to keep searching.Comfort to Carry

 This is a great mid-level beacon that is well-suited to those looking for a few more functions than an entry-level model but don't need all the bells and whistles that a professional user requires.